intel/pepc/docs/man/pepc-cpu-hotplug.md

 **-K** *PRIVKEY*, **--priv-key** *PRIVKEY*

 :   Path to the private SSH key for logging into the remote host.
-Defaults to keys in standard paths
+If not specified, keys
-    like `$HOME/.ssh`.
+    configured for the host in SSH configuration files (e.g. `~/.ssh/config`) are used.
+If no keys are configured there, standard key files (e.g. `~/.ssh/id_rsa`) and the SSH agent are tried.

 **-D** *DATASET*, **--dataset** *DATASET*